Strafing of the Little Egg Harbor Intermediate School

-The strafing of the Little Egg Harbor Intermediate School was an incident in Little Egg Harbor Township, New Jersey, United States, in 2004, when a military aircraft on a training mission unintentionally discharged 27 cannon rounds while attempting to operate an aircraft mounted laser.
+The strafing of the Little Egg Harbor Intermediate School was an incident in Little Egg Harbor Township, New Jersey, United States, in 2004, when the pilot of a military aircraft on a training mission unintentionally discharged 27 cannon rounds while attempting to operate an aircraft mounted laser.
 The aircraft was within the training range, as was the target that the laser was pointed at, which was approximately 90 degrees to the side of the aircraft.
 However, the cannon fires to the front of the aircraft.
 The cannon rounds flew over 4 mi, with several of them striking the school.
 Teachers and students were absent at the time.
 No one was injured.

 Incident

 On Thursday, November 4, 2004, at around 9pm, an F-16 Fighting Falcon jet from the 113th Wing of the District of Columbia Air National Guard, based at Andrews Air Force Base in Maryland on a training mission at the Warren Grove Bombing Range was climbing upward at 8000 ft.
 The lead pilot was on a training ride in pursuit of an upgrade to instructor pilot.
 A recent software change in the F-16 allowed the externally mounted targeting pod to stabilize on a spot on the earth when the avionics were in Air to Ground Mode, Strafe Sub-Mode.
 The pilot intended to fire a laser at a strafe target located on the range.
 The laser and gun share the same trigger.
 The pilot pulled the trigger, firing not only the laser but also the internal M61 Vulcan cannon, discharging 27 rounds of 20 mm ammunition which struck the ground, eight striking the school's roof and the rest hitting the parking lot and the side of the building.

 A janitor, who saw holes in the ceiling and had heard something on the roof, contacted the police.